OzanRecber/OzanRecber/README.md

 - 👋 Hi, I’m Ozan
 - 👀 I’m interested in Java Programming Language
-- 🌱 I’m currently learning Java Programming Language
+- 🌱 I’m a Java developer
 - 💞️ I’m looking to collaborate on self learning
 - 📫 How to reach me ozanrecber@gmail.com